-Show table of results for top clusters or cluster-marker combinations res Output object from either the diffcyt wrapper function or one of the individ- ual differential testing functions (testDA_edgeR, testDA_voom, testDA_GLMM, testDS_limma, or testDS_LMM).
-If the output object is from the wrapper func- tion, the objects res and d_counts will be automatically extracted.
-Alterna- tively, these can be provided directly. d_counts (Optional) SummarizedExperiment object containing cluster cell counts, from calcCounts.
-(If the output object from the wrapper function is provided, this will be be automatically extracted.)
+Show table of results for top clusters or cluster-marker combinations ual differential testing functions (testDA_edgeR, testDA_voom, testDA_GLMM, testDS_limma, or testDS_LMM).
+If the output object is from the wrapper function, the objects res and d_counts will be automatically extracted.
+Alternation, the objects res and d_counts will be automatically extracted.